This article describes steps to hide or show the Windows Security app Account Protection section in Windows 11.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender Security Center\Account protection

-If you don’t see the Windows Defender Security Center -> Account protection folder key, simply right-click on the Windows key, then create both key folders.
+If you don’t see the Windows Defender Security Center -> Account protection folder key, right-click on the Windows key, then create both key folders.

 Double-click the new key and enter the Value data as 0 to show the Account protection section in Windows Security app.